 New Polish education minister tests positive for coronavirus

-The official swearing-in of Poland's reshuffled government has been postponed and some members were put into quarantine after one of the ministers tested positive for COVID-19
+The official swearing-in of Poland's reshuffled government has been postponed until Tuesday and some members were put into quarantine after one of the ministers tested positive for COVID-19

-WARSAW, Poland -- The official swearing-in of Poland's reshuffled government was postponed Monday and some members were put into quarantine after one of the ministers tested positive for COVID-19.
+WARSAW, Poland -- The official swearing-in of Poland's reshuffled government was postponed until Tuesday and some members were put into quarantine after one of the ministers tested positive for COVID-19.

-Prime Minister Mateusz Morawiecki asked that the swearing-in be postponed, and it didn't take place.
-No new date was immediately announced.
+Prime Minister Mateusz Morawiecki asked that the swearing-in be postponed, and it was moved to Tuesday afternoon, in the Presidential Palace gardens.
+Czarnek won't attend.

 Spokesman Piotr Mueller said that health authorities ordered four other government members who have had contact with Czarnek to go into 10-day quarantine.
-Mueller said that for some time now government sessions have been held remotely and online.
+Mueller said the government work won't suffer. because for some time now Cabinet sessions have been held remotely and online.

 Poland is seeing a high rise in the number of registered COVID-19 cases, with more than 2,000 new cases diagnosed each day in recent weeks.